 The most common way to give your baby expressed breastmilk is in a bottle.
-It’s best to get your breastfeeding well established, however, before you try bottles.
+It’s best to get your breastfeeding well established, however, before you try expressing milk and using bottles.
 Some babies are happy to take a bottle from early on, and it doesn’t affect their ability to breastfeed.
 Others seem to be more easily put off by bottles.
 Unless you have to give your breastmilk in a bottle sooner, leave it for a while.
 Let your baby get used to the breast before you introduce changes.
 There is no evidence either way that babies have to ‘get used to’ the bottle straight away or else they will never take one.

 The alternative is to use a special feeding cup, an egg cup or a plastic syringe for feeding expressed breastmilk.
 These methods may be best for very new, ill or pre-term babies who have not yet learnt to feed from the breast effectively.
 They’re also more practical for giving very tiny amounts of breastmilk (or colostrum – the milk you produce in the early days).